 Nature can absorb carbon dioxide - think of trees, for example - and there are also technological approaches to absorbing carbon dioxide.
 Technological approaches are often referred to as “negative emissions technologies.”

 Direct air capture is a negative emissions technology that can help clean up carbon dioxide from the atmosphere fast.
 It has the potential to remove tens of billions of tonnes of CO2 per year, enabling the rapid, massive removal required to address climate change.
 Learn more about the mobilization of direct air capture here.

-Tomorrow’s Air provides carbon removal via direct air capture because it is a technology that we need to scale up quickly, and can be paired with permanent storage.
+Tomorrow’s Air provides carbon removal via direct air capture, enhanced weathering and biochar because these are technologies that we need to scale up quickly, and can provide permanent storage for carbon dioxide.

 In every breath, we find our connection to this earth and each other and with it, our power to keep it alive.
 We know the quality of air in the coolness of a sheltered forest path.
 We know the feeling of fresh air at the top of a mountain, or at the end of a whitewater run.
 We know the rush of recognition, the joy in connecting with people from other places.

 Travelers are explorers at heart.
 We are curious, early adopters, and influential among our peers.
 As individuals we wield influence; as a collective we possess massive potential to shape the future.